Sonia Velásquez: Career

 Later she moved to Argentina, where she initiated her history in one of her insignia works, presenting Extreme Makeover: Home Edition Latin America, being the only host that remained the three seasons, reconstructing houses in Mexico, Chile and Argentina.

 At the same time, she continued with her humanitarian mission in ICW Global (international community of women living with HIV/@Sida) and as the image of the campaign "Lágrimas de Sangre" (Tears of Blood) of the foundation More Peace Less Sida.

 Velásquez has been positioned as a leader in the home improvement market (DIY) for the Latins, with a community of more than 30 thousand followers in Facebook.
 She uses the social networks-media to give color and decoration tips under the title of ¨Decorate with Sonia¨.
-Likewise, she produces how-to videos, where she teaches how to do home improvement projects by one self.
+Likewise, she produces how-to videos, where she teaches how to do home improvement projects by oneself.

 Currently she is ambassador of color of Sherwin-Williams, ambassador of Ashoka (international network of social entrepreneurship) and exerts as an audiovisual and transmedia producer in her own company, DIP (digital interactive productions).